easifem/easifem.github.io/docs/docs-api/FEDOF/Initiate.md

 # Initiate

 This method initiates an instance of `FEDOF`.
 There are several ways to initiate an instance of `FEDOF`.

+The `Initiate` method has four different implementations:

+1. `Initiate1` - Initializes with homogeneous order for all elements
+2. `Initiate2` - Initializes with inhomogeneous orders specified per element
+3. `Initiate3` - Initializes from a parameter list
+4. `Initiate4` - Initializes from an order vector defined for global elements

 ## Interface 1